sf-wdi-22-23/modules-23/w04-associations-and-auth/d2_dusk_express_auth/README.md

   $ touch views/login.ejs
   ```

-1. Add this boilerplate to `signup.ejs`
+1. Add this boilerplate to `signup.ejs`.
+Spend a minute looking over it.
+What is the id of the signup form?
+What are the `name`s of its input fields?
+What external CSS and/or JS are linked to the file?
+Find any places where ejs is filling in template data.

   ```html
   <!DOCTYPE html>